-Having joined forces with the Thornham Owl Project to form the East Anglian Nest Box Project, supporters of the Suffolk Owl Sanctuary has been instrumental in funding the development of a network of roosting sites for the local population of Barn Owls and other wild birds of prey.
+Having joined forces with the Thornham Owl Project to form the S.O.S. & Thornham Owl Project Nest Box Scheme, supporters of the Suffolk Owl Sanctuary has been instrumental in funding the development of a network of roosting sites for the local population of Barn Owls and other wild birds of prey.

 A Great Year for Barn Owls

 Project leader, Roger Buxton reports that 2017 has been a record year, with 152 Barn Owl pulli ringed.
 This surpasses the previous high of 2014 when 147 were ringed - a successful outcome which brings the grand total of Barn Owl youngsters ringed over the last ten years to 715.

 In 2017, nest box checking began as usual in the first week of June and it quickly became evident, by the amount of debris found in some Barn Owl boxes, that young had already been fledged.
 This was due to a very warm spell of weather in late March of last year, which it is thought encouraged some early breeding.

 When weather conditions took a turn for the worse, breeding was delayed again.
 As a consequence young were still being ringed in late September and well into early October.

 Barn Owl brood sizes were as follows: 10 broods consisted of 1 chick, 13 consisted of 2 chicks, 17 boxes contained 4 chicks and 3 contained 5 youngsters, giving an average brood size of 2.81 - a very productive year, though falling just short of the exceptional average brood size of 2014.

 Barn Owl boxes also proved to be a target for a variety of “squatters”!
 These included stock doves (50), hornets (2), jackdaws (34) and a solitary squirrel.